People securing climbing gear, focusing on hands attaching carabiners and ropes.

 Description

-Black Diamond’s commitment to increasing representation in the guiding industry is reflected in their support of the AMGA’s BIPOC Affinity Programs.
-By helping provide access to high-quality education, technical skills training, and networking opportunities, Black Diamond is empowering guides to advance their skills in a supportive community.
-Their partnership plays a vital role in fostering a more inclusive outdoor industry where all guides have the opportunity to succeed.
+Black Diamond and C4C’s shared commitment to increasing representation in the guiding industry is reflected in their support of the AMGA’s BIPOC Affinity Programs.
+By helping provide access to high-quality education, technical skills training, and networking opportunities, their support empowers guides to advance their skills within a supportive community.
+This partnership plays a vital role in fostering a more inclusive outdoor industry where all guides have the opportunity to succeed.
 This program is open to all interested students who meet the program prerequisites.
-Dates: September 10-12, 2025.
+Dates: September 2026.
 Location: Boulder, CO.

 The SPI Course is a 27-hour training course that typically runs as three consecutive nine-hour days or day classes with evening sessions.
 This program is the first step in earning one’s SPI certification and completion of the SPI Course is required prior to pursuing the SPI Exam.
 The SPI Course has a sunset time of two years.
 After two years, if the SPI Course graduate has not passed an SPI Exam, they will need to retake the SPI Course prior to pursuing the SPI Exam.
 There is no minimum time frame between successful completion of the SPI Course and when you can participate in the SPI Exam, as long as the candidate meets the prerequisites for the SPI Exam.
 Most successful candidates practice their skills for 3-6 months prior to taking the SPI Exam.